AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Our starting point is a $\frac{N_1}{4}$-simplex which constitutes a single tile.
 This is shown in \autoref{fig:tiled-simplex-5-d0}.

 The next iteration is to add $3$ adjacent tiles, since tiling has a valence of 3.
 Each of these new tiles has one pre-existing neighbor (the root tile), so each new tile has capacity for 2 more neighbors.
 Thus, the next iteration will add twice the number of tiles as the preceding iteration -- in this case, $6$ new tiles.
 This pattern -- adding twice the number of tiles as the previous iteration -- continues indefinitely.
+It is shown in \autoref{fig:simplex-tiling}.

 \begin{comment}
 side by side figures: https://tex.stackexchange.com/questions/37581/latex-figures-side-by-side